 How to propagate garlic?

 To propagate garlic, you primarily use the cloves from a garlic bulb.
-Here’s how to do it:
+Here’s how to Regrow Garlic:

 - Choose Healthy Bulbs: Start with healthy, untreated garlic bulbs.
 Look for ones that are firm and free of any blemishes.